 It is important to use a style that matches your house and your personal taste.
 Here are a few popular deck styles for creative outdoor living.

 Contemporary - Less is more.
-Use sleek, sparse, modern design features.
-Basic shapes and clean lines.
-Low maintenance materials such as composite, PVC, metal and even stone using silcasystem_content.
-Take a look at stainless steel cable rail and glass rails from atlantis_content.
+Use sleek, modern design features, basic shapes and clean lines.
+Low-maintenance materials, such as composite, PVC, metal and even stone.

-Traditional - A cottage style that embraces decoration.
+Traditional - Consider a cottage style that embraces decoration.
 Octagons and chamfered corners help soften sharp corners.
 Trim moldings and routered rail caps offer a timeless charm.
-Choose from a wide selection of decorative post caps and consider using one of many designer balusters from fortress_content.
-Cedar and Redwood are beautiful warm materials for traditional style decks.
+Cedar and redwood are beautiful warm materials for traditional style decks.

 Mountain - The perfect style for a log cabin in the woods.
-Heavy timber framing with rustic log railings.
+A mountain design features heavy timber framing with rustic log railings.
 Mountain style decks look more massive and stronger than most other deck styles.
-Use nature for inspiration.
-Highlight views of scenery with lookout areas.
+Use nature for inspiration and highlight scenic views with lookout areas.

-Coastal - Whether you live in Cape Cod or Florida a Coastal deck style is a good choice for a deck overlooking the sea.
-Use Gray composite decking or cedar with white railings to blend into the landscape.
+Coastal - Whether you live in Cape Cod or Florida, a coastal deck style is a good choice for a deck overlooking the sea.
+Use gray composite decking or cedar with white railings to blend into the landscape.
 Glass and cable rails can work wonders for opening up views.
-Low maintenance materials such as evergrain_content composite and gossen_content PVC material can withstand the extreme weathering of storms for years to come.
+Low-maintenance materials can withstand the extreme weathering of storms for years to come.